mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

     :alt: speedpaint of pepper and carrot by deevad (David Revoy)
     :width: 800

-Artwork by David Revoy, licence : `CC-BY <http://creativecommons.org/licenses/by/3.0/>`_
+Artwork by David Revoy, license : `CC-BY <http://creativecommons.org/licenses/by/3.0/>`_

 You can view the recorded speed painting demo for the above image `on Youtube <https://www.youtube.com/watch?v=93lMLEuxSLk>`_.